Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 SurfaceAI is not a property management system or a portfolio management platform.

-Instead, it operates as an AI agent layer that integrates with existing multifamily software to improve accuracy and automation across critical workflows.
+Instead, it operates as an AI agent layer.
+It integrates with existing multifamily software to improve accuracy and automation across critical workflows.

 SurfaceAI supports multifamily technology stacks through:

-By sitting on top of existing systems, SurfaceAI strengthens multifamily software ecosystems rather than replacing them.
+By sitting on top of existing systems, SurfaceAI strengthens the software ecosystems rather than replacing them.

 To explore these workflows: